 Turquoise Ridge Underground is accessed via three shafts and a system of internal ramps and utilizes underhand drift-and-fill and longhole stoping mining methods with cemented aggregate backfill.
-Construction and commissioning of the Third Shaft was completed in the fourth quarter of 2022.
-The Third Shaft provides additional ventilation and allows Turquoise Ridge to increase mining rates.
-See "Third Shaft" below.
 Vista Underground consists of two portals and a system of underground ramps accessing a steeply dipping mineralized zone where narrow-vein longitudinal stoping takes place.
+Vista

-Vista Underground has been developed to access the vein in multiple horizons with two main barrier pillars to be mined on retreat.
+Underground has been developed to access the vein in multiple horizons with two main barrier pillars to be mined on retreat.
 Turquoise Ridge Surface operates the Vista and Mega open pits, as well as providing ore rehandle and surface project work at Turquoise Ridge Underground.
 Turquoise Ridge Surface uses conventional open pit mining methods including drilling, blasting, loading, and hauling.

-Nevada Gold Mines has prepared a life of mine production schedule based on processing facilities and current mineral reserves for the three operations (Turquoise Ridge Underground, Turquoise Ridge Surface and Vista Underground) with production planned into 2047.
-The current planned minimum production rates for Turquoise Ridge Underground are approximately 2,950 tonnes of ore per day on average, approximately 350 tonnes of ore per day at Vista Underground on average, and approximately 52,000 tonnes mined per day for the period of 2027 to 2032 at Turquoise Ridge Surface.
+Nevada Gold Mines has prepared a life of mine production schedule based on processing facilities and current mineral reserves for the two operations (Turquoise Ridge Underground and Turquoise Ridge Surface) with production planned into 2049.
+The current planned minimum production rates for Turquoise Ridge Underground are approximately 3,000 tonnes of ore per day on average, and approximately 52,000 tonnes mined per day for the period of 2027 to 2032 at Turquoise Ridge Surface.